tam17aki/music-esprit-python/README.md

     - **RELAX**: A greedy algorithm that estimates parameters sequentially.
 It iteratively finds the strongest signal component, subtracts it, and repeats the process on the residual signal, offering exceptional speed for well-separated sinusoids.
     - **CFH (Iterative DFT Interpolation)**: An extremely fast iterative method similar in structure to RELAX.
 Instead of a dense spectral search, it uses a high-accuracy, closed-form DFT interpolation method to pinpoint frequencies from just three DFT samples, offering one of the fastest estimation times.
       - **Multiple Interpolators**: Supports multiple 3-point interpolation strategies, allowing a trade-off between numerical robustness (**HAQSE/Serbes**) and computational simplicity (**Candan**).
     - **NOMP (Newtonized OMP)**: An advanced iterative method that enhances the greedy search with a feedback mechanism.
-After each new component is found, it refines all previously detected frequencies using Newton's method and updates all amplitudes via a least-squares fit, allowing it to correct earlier estimates.
+After each new component is found, it refines all previously detected frequencies using Newton's method and updates all amplitudes via a least-squares fit.
+This refinement process can be run for a fixed number of rounds or until convergence, allowing a trade-off between speed and accuracy.
 - **Full Parameter Estimation**: Not just frequencies, but also amplitudes and phases are estimated using a subsequent least-squares fit.
 - **Object-Oriented Design**: Algorithms are encapsulated in clear, reusable classes with a consistent API, promoting clean code and extensibility.
 - **Enhanced Accuracy Options**: Includes advanced techniques like **Forward-Backward Averaging** (via Mixins) and **Total Least Squares (TLS)** versions for most algorithms to improve performance in noisy conditions.